nikeshmhr/nikeshmhr/README.md

 ## Current Focus

-🛠️ Building a sleek and intuitive CV Builder tool as a side project.
+🛠️ Building a CHIP 8 interpreter.

 ## A Peek into My Life